ThasMorr23/data-analytics-portfolio/kmeans-clustering-medical-data/README.md

 # K-Means Clustering Analysis (Medical Dataset)

 ## Overview
-This project applies K-means clustering to a medical dataset to identify patterns and group similar observations based on shared characteristics.
+This project applies K-means clustering to a medical dataset (10,000 records) to identify patterns and group similar observations based on shared characteristics.

 ---